d5/tengo/README.md

 # The Tengo Language

 Tengo is an embeddable script language for Go.
-Tengo is fast because it's compiled to bytecode and executed on stack-based VM that's written in Go natively. _(See the [benchmark](#benchmark) results.)_
+Tengo is fast because it's compiled to bytecode and executed on stack-based VM that's written in native Go. _(See the [benchmark](#benchmark) results.)_

 \>> **Try Tengo in online [Playground](https://tengolang.com/)** <<